-Tomato paste is very concentrated and recipes, therefore, tend to use it in small amounts.
+Tomato paste is very concentrated, and recipes tend to use it in small amounts.
 When substituting it for tomato puree, add a little water and/or olive oil and mix well to thin out the texture.
-Make sure to only add a little at a time so as not to make it overly watery.
+Make sure only to add a little at a time so as not to make it overly watery.

 3. Pizza Sauce

 Pizza sauce is an umbrella term for all manner of different tomato-based sauces, which vary according to recipe or brand.
-Generally, tomato sauces are made up of chopped tomatoes, tomato sauces, and/or paste as well as additional seasonings such as chopped onions, garlic, bay leaf, and basil.
+Generally, tomato sauces are made up of chopped tomatoes, tomato sauces, and/or paste and additional seasonings such as chopped onions, garlic, bay leaf, and basil.

-This kind of rich sauce is often spread onto a pizza base before adding cheese but is also used in a variety of different dipping sauces and salsas.
+This kind of rich sauce is often spread onto a pizza base before adding cheese but is also used in various dipping sauces and salsas.
 It can also be used in many meat or pasta-based recipes.

-Once again, using pizza sauce as a tomato puree substitute will vary based on the individual sauce that you have.
-Take into account the herbs and seasonings it contains when trying to achieve your desired flavor.
+Once again, using pizza sauce as a substitute will vary based on your individual sauce.
+Consider the herbs and seasonings it contains when trying to achieve your desired flavor.

 As with tomato sauce, you can easily thicken your pizza sauce by simmering gently in a pan to produce a texture more similar to that of puree.

 4. Fresh Tomatoes